 One day, I met a man at a networking event, and in the usual fashion was asked, what do you do?

-I said, I’m a photographer, and I work with business owners and organisations to capture who they really are, not just what they look like.
+I said, I’m a photographer, and I work with business leaders to capture who they really are, not just what they look like.

 They tend to be entrepreneurs and pioneering types, out there in the world on a mission to make a difference.
 They’re very clear on what they do and why they do it.
 The world is increasingly demanding transparency and so it’s important to address why you right from the start.
 So I take them through a 3-step process which allows us to create photos that expresses what really matters.

 That way, when they talk about what they do, and show their market in pictures, there’s a clear match, it flows.
 And because it flows, it helps them build connection, trust and loyalty.
-So I describe myself as a real-life photographer.
-What I am creating I am increasingly referring to as their ‘why’ piece.
+In a sense I don’t care at all about what they look like, how famous they are, how many followers they have.
+I’m really just focused on visually translating why they exist.

 Oh, so you’re an artist, then?